NEONScience/NEON-Data-Skills/tutorials/R/download-explore/NEON-download-explore.md

 But, if you want to save files locally and load them into R (or another platform) each time you run a script, instead of downloading from the API every time, you may prefer to use `zipsByProduct()` and `stackByTable()` instead of `loadByProduct()`, as we did in the first section above.
+Details can be found in our <a href="https://www.neonscience.org/neonDataStackR" target="_blank">neonUtilities tutorial</a>.

 ## Download remote sensing data: byFileAOP() and byTileAOP()